 Mathematical modeling plays a crucial role in analyzing and optimizing bioprocesses.
 Without such models it is practically impossible to quantitatively understand metabolic pathways and regulatory networks of animal cells, complex interactions between microorganisms and their environment in a bioreactor or to allow for a rational design of downstream processing steps to maximize yield and purity of the final product.

-The Bioprocess Engineering group has five teams that collaborate closely with their colleagues of the other research groups of the MPI and the Bioprocess Engineering group at the Otto-von-Guericke-University Magdeburg.
+The Bioprocess Engineering group has six teams that collaborate closely with their colleagues of the other research groups of the MPI and the Bioprocess Engineering group at the Otto-von-Guericke-University Magdeburg.